 Forsythia Syrup Recipe

 I’ve seen recipes for forsythia syrup before, but every one uses regular sugar, and I try to stay away from that as much as possible.
-I’ve made other syrups with honey, like elderberry syrup, so I knew that would work well here, too.
+I’ve made other syrups with honey, like elderberry syrup and cough syrup, so I knew that would work well here, too.

 This forsythia syrup is a beautiful yellow color and tastes like spring!
 It would be perfect on pancakes or stirred into tea.
 It’s pretty enough to serve for company, so make this recipe for your next brunch party!

-I love using edible flowers in recipes, like my Lemon Lavender Shortbread or Violet Flower Infused Vinegar.
+I love using edible flowers in recipes.
 It keeps me in tune with the seasons, and adds a nice floral flavor and scent that you really can’t get anywhere else.
 This forsythia honey syrup is no exception!

 - 1 cup forsythia flowers